-So, I wish a good and lasting peace for our people everywhere and for all the people of the world as well.
-Especially do I wish peace for the people of the Congo, Somalia and Sudan; for the people of Haiti; and for the people of Palestine, Iraq, Afghanistan and wherever else war and waste, disease, deprivation, death and devastation are daily and persistent realities of life.
-And I wish for them, not the brutal peace of the homegrown or imposed tyrant or the criminal peace of the invading army and apartheid occupier, or the peace of corporate plunderers with their private armies and pilfered public funds, destroying lives and livelihoods, fields and forests as an act of progress, security or some other welltailored and media-manipulated lie.
-Nor do I wish the imposed peace of the self-anointed savior, pretending humanitarian aims of saving the people from themselves, while relentlessly destroying lives, robbing them of vital resources, violating their rights and
+So, we wish a good and lasting peace for our people everywhere and for all the people of the world as well.
+Especially, do we wish peace for the people of the Democratic Republic of Congo, Libya, Somalia, Southern Sudan, Western Sahara and Zimbabwe; for the people of Haiti and the Rohingya of Miramar, the Uighurs of China, and for the people of Palestine, Yemen, Iraq, Afghanistan and wherever else war and waste, disease, deprivation, death, devastation and oppression are daily and persistent realities of life.
+And we wish for them, not the brutal peace of the homegrown or imposed tyrant or the criminal peace of the invading army and apartheid occupier, or the peace of corporate plunderers with their private armies and pilfered public funds, destroying lives and livelihoods, fields and forests as an act of progress, security or some other well-tailored and media-manipulated lie.
+Nor do we wish the imposed peace of the selfanointed overseas savior, pretending humanitarian aims of saving the people from themselves, while relentlessly destroying their lives, robbing them of their vital resources, violating their rights and dignity, and structur-